omegafragger/models/research/tensorrt/README.md

 When running this script, you can pass in a SavedModel directory containing the Protobuf MetaGraphDef and variables directory to `savedmodel_dir`, or pass in a Protobuf frozen graph file directly to `frozen_graph`.
+If you downloaded the SavedModel linked above, note that you should untar it before passing in to the script.

 ### Step 3: Get an image to test